Overdose Prevention and COVID-19

 March 26, 2020.
 Article by: Government of B.C.

-This page was updated on June 23, 2020.
-We will continue to make updates as we receive new information.
+This page was updated on August 4, 2020.
 Download the BC COVID-19 Support app for emerging information and self-assessment tool.

-It is a very challenging time right now in the midst of the COVID-19 pandemic.
-Although you may feel so many things are outside your control, there are actions everyone can take.
-There are also essential supports and resources to help protect vulnerable people during this time, and that includes people who use substances.
+It is a very challenging time right now, in the midst of dual public health emergencies – the overdose crisis and the COVID-19 pandemic.
+Although things may feel outside your control, there are essential supports and resources to help protect vulnerable people during this time, including people who use substances.

 People are experiencing additional pressures – now is the time to support each other.

 People who use drugs may have other health issues, including compromised immune systems.
 This may make them more vulnerable to infection, which if they contract COVID-19 can become very serious.
 It’s tricky to get accurate information out to everyone and follow best practices around public health advice at any time, but more so in a time of crisis.
 People who use substances may face other challenges including housing and food security.
-This may make it difficult to follow the advice being given for physical distancing (also called social distancing), isolating, and other measures.
+This may make it difficult to follow the advice being given for social distancing, isolating, and other measures.

-There are things people can do to live in the safest way possible right now.
-Here is guidance for people who are unsheltered.
+There are things people can do to live in the safest way possible.

 COVID-19 and harm reduction